|Justin M. Wozniak (Argonne National Laboratory)|

 |Nicholas Schwarz (Argonne National Laboratory)|

 leads the scientific software and data management effort at the Advanced Photon Source x-ray user facility.
 His research interests focus on applying state-of-the-art computational techniques to solve scientific domain problems.
 At the Advanced Photon Source, Nicholas led the development of a facility-wide data management system.
-He co-authored the common data policy currently being adopted by US-based x-ray synchrotron and free electron laser facilities.
-He received MS and BS degrees in Computer Science from the University of Illinois at Chicago in 2007 and 2003, respectively.
+He co-authored the common data policy currently being adopted by US-based x-ray synchrotron light source and free electron laser facilities.

 Contact us at [email protected].